kishankumar8/kishankumar8/README.md

 ## 🎓 Channels That H
-Some amazing educators who helped me
+Some amazing educators who helped

 ## 🛠️ Tech Stack (Learning & Using)